rstrotmann/td/docs/input.md

 ### Period formatting

-Additional fields can be added to the _period_ elements to specify the visual output.
+Additional fields can be added to the _period_ elements to specify their visual appearance.
 Each _period_ can have the following fields:

 * _daylabels_, a list of days for which daynumbers will be printed.
+This can be used to precisely control the visual appearance of the period.
+Days that have no daylabel are visually compressed when the `td -c` option is used for the rendering.
+This can help focusing the figure on relevant days by omitting unnecessary detail.
+See [Condensed](use.md#condensed) in the [Use](use.md) section for details on this.
+If _daylabels_ is not specified, all day numbers are printed.

 * _dayshading_, a list of days for which the day box will have a grey background.
 This can be used to highlight relevant days, e.g., weekend days.

 ``` json